K0lb3/UnityPy/README.md

 A Unity asset extractor for Python based on [AssetStudio](https://github.com/Perfare/AssetStudio).

-Next to extraction it also supports editing Unity assets.
+Next to extraction, it also supports editing Unity assets.
 So far following obj types can be edited:
   - Texture2D
   - Sprite(indirectly via linked Texture2D)